luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/03-new-mental-ware.md

 ### Failsafe

-This augmentation can only be used in conjunction with either medichines or nanophages (▶322, EP2).
+This augmentation can only be used in conjunction with either [medichines or nanophages](../../../16/10-combat-augmentations.md) (_EP2_).
 It is designed as an emergency response to exsurgent infection.
 If a known strain of the exsurgent virus takes hold in the body, the failsafe kicks into action and takes the following steps.
 First, the cortical stack is isolated and explosively ejected from the body (usually falling 1d6 meters away).
 Alternatively, if the morph also has an emergency farcaster installed, that is activated instead.
 Then a potent neurotoxin is triggered, killing the brain and body.
 For synthmorphs, the cyberbrain is erased and the power supply deactivated and physically decoupled.

 ### Fake Brainprint